 First off, let’s look at some of the things you could do to make more money from your music career.
 There are many other things which you can do as well as these, but these serve as some good examples:

 If you’re not already gigging, I suggest you get on the case!
 As well as traditional gigging, think outside the box too.
 Playing the school market, old people’s homes, and busking can all make money too.
-You can find a full break down of how to get into the school gigging market in my ‘Full Time Musician’ audio training course.

 Another way to make money from your music is by offering your talents for other people to use.
 There’s demand for people with musical talent when you know where to look, and you can charge people to fill that need for them.
 There are jobs for backing singers, hype men, studio musicians, voice over artists, skit creators and the like.
 All of these things pay, and when combined with other methods can form a full time wage.